negasus/bidb/readme.md

 ```

 Add data to the database.
 You can add multiple indexes to the data.

+> Index with the value of 0 is reserved for all data.

 ```go
 db.Add(User{ID: 1, Name: "John"}, indexMale).